 - A yearly flu vaccine to protect against seasonal flu

 These diseases are very real and are still very much alive in Michigan.
-According to Michigan Care Improvement Registry (MCIR) data from December 31, 2016, only 29 percent of Michigan teens ages 13 to 18 are up to date on vaccinations.
+According to Michigan Care Improvement Registry (MCIR) data from December 2017, only 38 percent of Michigan teens aged 13 to 17 years are up to date on their recommended vaccinations.

 While choosing to vaccinate your preteen and teen is a personal decision, your decision affects the health of all the children in your community — not just your own.
 The vaccinated community helps to protect those who are unable to protect those who are not vaccinated — whether because of medical or religious reasons — a concept known as ‘community immunity.’